 - Environmental Sustainability

 - Waste & Frugality

 - Design Futures

-Situated within the areas of design theory & sustainability, this design-led research explores cultures of resource waste and frugality within the home.
+Situated across the areas of design theory, environmental sustainability, and modern mundanity, this doctoral study explores cultures of resource waste and frugality within the home.
 Within the context of everyday life lie the mundane, ordinary rhythms and patterns that make up our days.
-Many writers and theorists such as De Certeau, Perec and Lefebvre emphasise the value and potential that lies in the study of these mundane activities, suggesting that the critique of everyday life is vital to the continual questioning of our existence.
-This research seeks to address this space, focusing on everyday domestic resources – food, water, energy and general waste.
+Many writers and theorists such as De Certeau, Perec and Lefebvre emphasise the value and potential that lies in the study of these mundane practices, suggesting that the transformation of everyday life can in turn, lead to a transformation of society.
+This research seeks to address this space, focusing on everyday domestic resources – food, water, energy, and general waste.
 This study seeks to explore the mundane realities of everyday wastefulness/frugality in detail, identifying opportunities for design.
 The research builds upon past design interventions, contextual examples, design philosophy and literature.
-Grounded in the concept of ‘design futuring’ and coupled with the critical area of ‘undesign’, this research uses design-led methods such as cultural probes and design artefacts to explore the home environment in greater detail.
+In order to collect data, this research uses design-led methods such as cultural probes and design research artefacts to explore the home environment in greater detail.

 Orchid ID: orcid.org/0000-0001-5615-2829